kellnergp/Hawaii-Weather-Simulated-API-Flask-App/README.md

 ### '/' Route

+Establish a home route with flask.

+Use flask.escape() function to render the \<start> and \<end> components of the final routes printable strings.

-Establish a home route that returns a list of all routes available within the app.
+Return a list of all available routes.

 ### '/api/v1.0/precipitation' Route